-NeXus data files are organized into a hierarchy of groups which, in turn, can contain further groups or fields.
-This is very much like a file system of data within a file.
+NeXus data files are organized into a hierarchy of groups which, in turn, can contain further groups or fields, very much like an internal file system.
+For an overview of the NeXus data file structure for raw experimental data see Table I.